Swedish Hövding (Chieftan) Airbag

 The video shows a test dummy on a bicycle struck from behind by a car indicated as moving at 20 kph (12 mph).
 The dummy is thrown backwards over the hood and impacts its head on the flat part of the windshield.
 The bag deploys prior to the impact.

 That is one specific scenario.
-But did the helmet perform?
-You can see the helmet appear to bottom out and let the head hit the windshield anyway, and there is no instrumentation trace visible registering how many g's the dummy head saw.
+But how well did the helmet perform?
+There is no instrumentation trace visible registering how many g's the dummy head saw.
 And what would happen in a simple fall?
 Or a collision with a tree branch or utility pole?
 The mirror of a bus, or the front of a bus or truck?
 And if the cyclist had not been stationary, but had been traveling at a speed near that of the car?
 And what if there is another impact after the bag begins to lose air?
 Nothing in the Hövding web site addresses those questions.
 The greatest danger in using the device would be impacting something with a bare head if the device did not deploy.
 We are not going to be easy to convince that it will always be there.

 Can it pass standards?